 “I had the opportunity to go,” Moss told KSL.com, adding that the NFL money was all but guaranteed.
 “But at the end of the day, that's not the only thing that I looked at and I cared about.”

-Moss wants to be known as an all-time great at Utah, not just one of the best.
-He wants the single-season rushing record at Utah.
-He wants the all-time rushing record at Utah.
-He wants to graduate with a bachelor’s degree.
-He wants a Pac-12 Championship.
-He wants a shot at the College Football Playoffs.
+Moss wants to be known as an all-time great at Utah, not just one of the best; he wants the single-season rushing record at Utah; he wants the all-time rushing record at Utah; he wants to graduate with a bachelor’s degree; he wants a Pac-12 championship; he wants a shot at the College Football Playoff.